IRS-Cybersec/ctfdump/CDDC 2020/Ring2 EncryptSvc2/README.md

 <i>A long, long time ago,</i>
 </p>

-Team \<my-team\> absolutely failed encryptsvc.
+Team \<my-team\> absolutely failed `encryptsvc`.
 Expected, considering we couldn't make heads-or-tails of a Buffer Overflow back then.

 It isn't much too important to dwell on this past, but `encryptsvc2` shares too many similarities with its predecessor to simply ignore it.
 We'll do a cross-comparison between the two to figure out how to go about the challenge.